dotnet/arcade/Documentation/UnifiedBuild/VMR-Full-Code-Flow.md

   else:
     delta_flow($sha, $repo_path, $vmr_path)

-# Flowing VMR commit 'sha' into the individual repository
+# Second of the entrypoints of the algorithm that flows a VMR commit into an individual repository
 function backflow($sha):
   if get_previous_flow_direction() == back:
     simple_diff_flow($sha, $vmr_path, $repo_path)